BippyMiester/Documentation/RCONDiscordGiveawayBot.md

     ]
 }
 ```
-Alot of this is pretty self-explanitory as well.
+The `Hours In Between Giveaways` can be a little deceiving.
+If I have a giveaway that is to be run every 48 hours, and I want to run the next giveaway 24 hours after that, then the `Hours In Between Giveaways` should be `72` and not `24`.
+I know thats confusing.
+Rewriting it will happen eventually but its an annoying rewrite so probably not soon TBH.

 The `Weights` are pretty easy too, the higher the number the more chance of it being chosen, lower number lower chance.
+The names inside each weights list are the same as the filenames in `./giveaway`, AKA `giveaway_id`'s.
 Easy right?
 ## `./giveaways/*.json`

 The reason it's `*.json` is because there can be an infinite number of combinations of giveaways you can put together.
 The file name is the `giveaway_id` for the `/giveaway start` command mentioned earlier.